The EU General Data Protection Regulation (GDPR) goes into effect on May 25, 2018. This regulation standardizes privacy laws across Europe.

 TrustedSite account holders can be either individuals or organizations that own a TrustedSite account and have multiple users.

-You can update or correct personal data in your account such as your name, email address, password, or phone number, go to your settings.
+You can update or correct personal data in your account such as your name, email address, password, or phone number, go to your account.

 To request that your personal data be deleted, you can contact support.

-To unsubscribe from marketing emails, you can uncheck the mailing lists you'd like to opt out of in your settings.
+To unsubscribe from marketing emails, you can uncheck the mailing lists you'd like to opt out of in your account notifications section.
 We've also included unsubscribe links on our marketing emails.